MSc in Evidence-Based Social Intervention and Policy Evaluation

-Your statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.
+Your statement should be written in English and explain your motivation for applying for the course and its specific focus on evidence-based social intervention and policy evaluation at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.

 This will be assessed for:

-- commitment to graduate studies in social policies and intervention
+- commitment to graduate studies in evidence-based social intervention and policy evaluation

 - reasons for selecting the department